 Read problems statements in Mandarin Chinese, Russian and Vietnamese as well.

-- The first line of the input contains two integers, N, and U, denoting the length of the string and number of updates respectively.
+- The first line of the input contains two integers n, k denoting the number of elements and limit of mex.

 |Source Limit:||50000 Bytes|